-- 50. Assume that in a situation such as the one in Illustration 43 R accesses the data with the help of advanced artificial intelligence, which, within only very few hours, analyses all the data made accessible to R. S had not anticipated this and claims that this sort of access was improper and that, if R had disclosed its intentions during the negotiations, the price for the access would have been much higher.
-As the parties have left this point open the default position is that R was entitled to access the data with the help of AI. - c.
+49. Assume that in a situation such as the one in Illustration no. 42, R accesses the data with the help of advanced artificial intelligence (AI), which, within only a few hours, analyzes all of the data made accessible to R. S did not anticipate this and claims that this sort of access is improper and that, if R had disclosed its intentions during the negotiations, the price for the access would have been much higher.
+As the parties have left this point open, the default position is that R is entitled to access the data with the help of AI.

+- c.
 Default terms with regard to the characteristics of the data supplied.
-Principle 8(2)(b) indicates that, with respect to the characteristics of the data supplied, the supplier has the same responsibilities as it would have in a contract for the transfer of data.
+Paragraph (2)(b) of this Principle indicates that, with respect to the characteristics of the data supplied, the supplier has the same responsibilities as it would have in a contract for the transfer of data.
 See Principle 7(2)(b).
 This reflects the view that there are no policy reasons for differentiating between a contract for the transfer of data and a contract for simple access to data with respect to these issues.
-As with the default terms stated in Principle 8(2)(a), the parties are free to vary from these terms by agreement.
+As with the default terms stated in paragraph (2)(a) of this Principle, the parties are free to vary from these terms by agreement. - d.

-d.
 Default terms with regard to legal rights and obligations with respect to any data ported by the recipient.
-As with the rules with respect to characteristics of data supplied, Principle 8(2)(c) indicates that the supplier in a contract for simple access to data has, as far as data ported by the recipient in accordance with the contract is concerned, the same responsibility with regard to legal rights and obligations as it would have in a contract for the transfer of data.
-See Principle 7(2)(c). e.
+As with the rules with respect to characteristics of data supplied, paragraph (2)(c) of this Principle indicates that the supplier in a contract for simple access to data has, as far as data ported by the recipient in accordance with the contract is concerned, the same responsibility with regard to legal rights and obligations as it would have in a contract for the transfer of data.
+See Principle 7(2)(c). - e.
 Application of other law by analogy.
-Principle 5 provides that default rules and principles e.
-Application of other law by analogy.
-Principle 5 provides that default rules and principles not directly applicable to the transaction at hand but that would govern a type of transaction akin to the transaction at hand may be applied to the transaction at hand by analogy.
-Principle 8(3) provides additional guidance in the context of contracts for simple access to data.
+Principle 5 provides that default rules and principles not directly applicable to the transaction at hand but that would govern a type of transaction akin to the transaction at hand may be applied to that transaction by analogy.
+Paragraph (3) of this Principle provides additional guidance in the context of contracts for simple access to data.
 Under the law of most jurisdictions, the closest analogy will often be that of some kind of services contract, the service being to enable the recipient to access the data.
 However, depending on the circumstances, and in particular on the extent to which the recipient may port data, appropriate analogies may also be a sale or lease (see Principle 7).

-See Reporters' Notes to Principle 7.
-The existing law in the U.S. and in Europe does not generally distinguish between the type of contracts described in Principle 7 and 8.
+See the Reporters' Notes to Principle 7.
+The existing law in the United States and in Europe does not generally distinguish between the types of contracts described in Principle 7 and this Principle.

-Principle 9: Contracts for exploitation of a data source
+Principle 9.
+Contracts for Exploitation of a Data Source